 Facing first-hand challenges of both social and professional re-integration in Sweden, since 2015, Marina has worked with expats of all kinds in Sweden and remotely globally.
 Through her work and research, Marina realised that the absence of solutions to long-lasting stress and sometimes disasters of expat families grounds in the absence of a sustainable approach to expatriation and tangible re-integration support.

-Marina is a dedicated UN approved participant of the Business and Human Rights Forum.
-Through her continuous participation in the BHR Forum, Marina managed to raise the attention of the UN Working Group Office of the High Commissioner on the issue of human rights related to the situation of expat spouse institutionalised dependency by transnational corporations and other business enterprises and is following up on the urgent need to address overlooked social and economic inequalities of women affected by current expatriation.
+Marina is a dedicated UN-approved participant of the Business and Human Rights Forum.
+Through her continuous participation in the BHR Forum, Marina managed to raise the attention of the UN Working Group Office of the High Commissioner on the issue of human rights related to the situation of expat spouse institutionalised dependency by transnational corporations and other business enterprises and is following up on the urgent need to address overlooked social and economic inequalities of women affected by current way of expatriation.

-Marina also advises municipalities struggling with international talent attraction and retention on the Sustainable Expatriation roadmap through her unique assessment.
+Marina also advises municipalities struggling with international talent attraction and retention on the Sustainable Expatriation roadmap through her unique and easy-to-follow gap analysis assessment.

 Result provides many benefits and creates multiple shared values for a thriving economy of intercultural talent, startups, corporates and other international organisations.

 For intro demo please reach out to Marina directly on LinkedIn https://www.linkedin.com/in/marina-malmberg/.